evoxmusic/qovery-airbyte/README.md

 ## Port Forwarding

+If you don't want to publicly expose your Airbyte instance, you can access it securely via port forwarding.

+> You can disable the public access to your Airbyte instance by setting the `publicly_accessible` value to `false` in the `main.tf` file for `airbyte_webapp_proxy`.

 Qovery provides a built-in authenticated port forwarding feature that allows you to access your services securely.
 You can access your Airbyte instance by following the steps below:
 1. Install the Qovery CLI by following the instructions [here](https://hub.qovery.com/docs/using-qovery/cli/install/)
 2. Run the following command to forward the Airbyte service to your local machine: